+Regulatory/Assurance Statement

-Regulatory/assurance statement: UHS considers that this data is as described for the following reasons: we use nationally reported and verified data from the national reporting and learning system (NRLS).
+UHS considers that this data is as described for the following reasons: we use nationally reported and verified data from the NRLS.

-UHS has taken actions to improve patient safety by continuing to work on actively learning from incidents, by promoting a culture of transparency and collaboration, empowering both patients and staff to play an active role on patient safety investigations.
+UHS has taken the following actions to improve patient safety by continuing to work on actively learning from incidents, by promoting a culture of transparency and collaboration, empowering both patients and staff to play an active role on patient safety investigations.

-Other information
+Other Information

-Patient safety indicators data for 2024/25:
+Patient Safety Indicators data for 2024/25:

-Public Health England healthcare associated infections (HCAI) data capture system (DCS) national reporting case capture compares rates and counts of infections occurring in organisation of the same type.
+Public Health England HCAI DCS National Reporting case capture compares rates and counts of infections occurring in organisation of the same type.